 September 2020: Holmes’ possible defense strategy comes to light

 A new court document reveals Holmes may seek a “mental disease” defense in her criminal fraud trial.
 Later, in August 2021, unsealed court documents reveal Holmes is likely to claim she was the victim of a decade-long abusive relationship with Balwani.
+(Balwani’s legal team strongly denied the claims in court filings.)
 The allegations led to the severing of their trials.
 His trial is slated to begin in 2022.

 December 2020: Holmes’ criminal trial delayed til 2021

 Initially set to begin in July 2020, Holmes’ criminal trial is further delayed til July 2021 due to the coronavirus pandemic.